Programme Health Check

 - Diagnostic tools that assist identify organisational strengths and opportunities in capacity and performance

-- Organisational performance and effect measurement strategies
+- Organisational performance and impact measurement strategies

 - Links to relevant bond training

-Applied properly a programme/project health check, can be a proactive and powerful instrument to objectively determine how well the programme is performing relative to the objectives, vision, and blueprint as well as any relevant processes and standards.
+Applied properly a programme health check, can be a proactive and powerful instrument to objectively determine how well the programme is performing relative to the objectives, vision, and blueprint as well as any relevant processes and standards.

-After that, there should be clearly documented, health check milestones planned at key points in the programme, logically when the various stages of funding are due to be released or when the vital decisions are required to be made by the programme board or investors to allow those decisions to be informed.
+After that, there should be clearly documented, health check milestones planned at key points in the programme, logically when the various stages of funding are due to be released or when the vital decisions are required to be made by the programme board or stakeholders to allow those decisions to be informed.